The use of the PIEL Survey app for research and therapeutic purposes has been approved by many institutions in the U.S, Europe and the

 The exception is 'text' questions.
 The answers to 'text' questions will be saved as text.

-Is should be noted that the Control File is not transmitted or transferred from the device at any time.
+Is should be noted that the Control File is not transmitted or transferred from the device at any time (in fact it is deleted once imported).

-- If encryption is required, the email account on the device should be setup to use SSL/TLS security using setting from the email provider.
+- If encryption during sending of the Data File is required, the email account on the device should be setup to use SSL/TLS security using setting from the email provider.

 There are many ethical and regulatory questions relating to disclosure of data.
 Since the PIEL Survey does not provide a web or other interface to the data,